ThemeMountain/docs/source/_sartre/getting-started/file-structure.blade.md

 This file contains meta tags and CSS in the `<head>`.
 Much of it is needed, but some parts (like menu styles) are optional.
 If you want to remove certain styles because you're not using the sections they're meant for, or if you want to customise them further, we recommend using [EmailComb](https://emailcomb.com/) to clean up unused CSS.
 If you're unsure of what a specific CSS rule does, please refer to the [framework documentation](https://thememountain.github.io/documentation/acorn/).

-## Pre-built HTML Templates
+## Pre-built Templates

-This product includes pre-built HTML templates, for you to use right away:
+This product includes pre-built templates for the HTML and MailChimp versions, for you to use right away:

 **Marketing** templates are for your regular marketing/promotional/newsletter campaign.